vincent-lg/spectral-technical-assessment/README.md

 This section describes the technical implementation in terms of end products (what now exists in this folder).
 The section on [#process](Process) focuses on the steps I took to approach the problem.

+1. Division and logic

+    In the completed assessment are two docker images: one hosts the data collecting process (called `collector`), which is a gRPC server.
+    The other holds the web logic, and has been called simply `web`.
+    This latter holds two tasks: the API, responsible for querying the gRPC server, and the main web application, using a small template engine (jinja2).
+Both tasks use Flask in the same server.

+2. Deployment

+    To deploy both services at once, the easiest is through docker-compose:

+        docker-compose up

+    Then, one can connect to (localhost:8000) to retrieve the served HTML page.
+This page is definitely not pretty (I assumed this wasn't the point) but it should retrieve the desire information.

+    To stop the services and remove the generated volume:

+        docker-compose down -v

+3. Testing

+    Unittests have been provided in both containers.
+Each component (collector gRPC server, API and main page) have been tested.
+    However, the two latter are closer to integration tests where they mock as little as possible and generate potentially more side-effect.

 ## Process